AndrePatchy/DataSciencePost/README.md

 The project consist of working the Adventure Works database in two ways using Microsoft Azure:

 [1.
-Online auction process in SQL](./t-sql/auction_script.sql) <p> We builted an auction schema in a CosmosDB database, created stored procedures for adding products to auction, bidding on a product, removing a product from auction, updating a product's auction status and creating lists of product's bidding history.
+Online auction process in SQL](./t-sql/auction_script.sql) <p> Using t-SQL we built an auction schema in a CosmosDB database, created stored procedures for adding products to auction, bidding on a product, removing a product from auction, updating a product’s auction status and creating lists of product’s bidding history.

 [2.
 Brick-and-mortar stores](./t-sql/part_2/Part_2_script.sql) <p>
 A comprehensive analysis of the database to develop data-driven arguments for a final proposition of the two best cities for Adventure Works to open the first 2 brick-and-mortar stores.